galaxyproject/training-material/topics/contributing/tutorials/create-new-tutorial-metadata/tutorial.md

 # Make topic aware of a tutorial

-To make a tutorial appear within a topic, we need to add metadata for the tutorial in the topic's `metadata.yaml` file:
+To make a tutorial appear within a topic, we need to add metadata for the tutorial to its header:

 - `title`: title of the tutorial (it will appear on the tutorial page and the topic page)
-- `type: "tutorial"`
 - `name`: name of the tutorial (name of the subdirectory where the files related to the tutorial will be stored)
 - `enable`: `false` to hide your tutorial from the topic page
 - `hands_on`(`yes` or `no`): says if the tutorial includes hands-on sections in the `tutorial.md`